100% Bounce Rate in Google Adwords is a Serious Problem.

 it and now they are leaving.”

-Bounce rate is a metric of user engagement; a potential customer must be engaged if they are going to make a purchase.
-It is the job or your marketing and website to engage the customer and when you are failing, you will have a high bounce rate.
+Bounce rate is an important metric for user engagement; a potential customer must be engaged if they are going to make a purchase.
+It is the job of your marketing and website to engage the customer and when you are failing, you will have a high bounce rate.

 High bounce rate means that the traffic coming into your site is:

 - Not interested

 Regardless, it equals poor user experience and a waste of time and money.
 If your Adwords traffic is reporting 100% bounce rate, you are wasting money and those keywords need immediate improvement!
 Whereas 100% bounce rate for organic traffic is much more common, paid traffic should be lower than 50%.
 If you are under 40% you are doing ok but you need to get it down to 20% as a goal